slerman12/BrokenWisdoms-V2-in-progress/Philosophy/Fire.md

 "Electriquey steam with some residue" — FIRE — in 5 words.

 So fire is water?
-Yes, electricity water.
+Yes, reconfigured-electron (let's call it "electriquey") water.
 It is possible.
 It’s water with some electrons creating a photoelectric rainbow of red and blue and yellow in your survival-expert-tool-wielding human eyes.

 That’s fire !